panda-re/panda-rs-plugins/panda-il-trace/README.md

 ## Summary

 Multi-threaded, per-process tracing using an intermediate language (currently [Falcon IL](https://docs.rs/falcon/0.4.12/falcon/il/index.html)) for dynamic Control Flow Graph (CFG) recovery from binaries.
+Does not require any input information (e.g. debug symbols, locations of call/jump sites).
 Supports x86, x86-64, MIPS, MIPSEL, and PPC.

 ### How does this work?